ahmedkaludi/easy-table-of-contents/README.txt

 [Home](https://tocwp.com/) | [Help & Tech Support](https://tocwp.com/contact/) | [Documentation](https://tocwp.com/docs/)  | [Pro version Features](https://tocwp.com/pricing/)

 ### Features
+* <strong>NEW </strong>: Migration Tool to import all the settings from other plugins like Table of Content Plus & more
 * Automatically generate a table of contents for your posts, pages and custom post types by parsing its contents for headers.
 * Supports the `<!--nextpage-->` tag.
 * Supports the Rank Math plugin.